+customer category, for the period beginning two years prior to the sof the GD23 price control period until the end of the revenue recover period for the GDN.
+This information is used for analysis of shrinkay and environmental impact of the natural gas business and informs to price control formula.
+Instructions for Completion No data entry is required for the two years prior to the start of the GD23 price control period and the years of the GD23 price control. related cells are populated automatically from Worksheet: 2.1 Domestic <=2.5Th, Worksheet: 2.2 l&C Tariff <= 25kTh (P1 & P2), Worksheet: 2.3x Large l&C < , Worksheet: 2.3y CHP l&C < 100kTh (P4), Worksheet: 2.4 Contract Firm <100kTh (P5), Worksheet: 2.5x

-This table is only required for GDNs with a price cap form of price control.
-It provides an overview over the forecast volumes (in kWh), by customer category, for the period beginning two years prior to the start of the GD17 price control period until the end of the revenue recovery period for the GDN.
+GD23 price control period and the years of the GD23 price control. related cells are populated automatically from Worksheet: 2.1 Domestic <=2.5Th, Worksheet: 2.2 l&C Tariff <= 25kTh (P1 & P2), Worksheet: 2.3x Large l&C < , Worksheet: 2.3y CHP l&C < 100kTh (P4), Worksheet: 2.4 Contract Firm <100kTh (P5), Worksheet: 2.5x Purpose and Use control.
+It provides an overview over the forecast volumes (in kWh), by customer category, for the period beginning two years prior to the start of the GD23 price control period until the end of the revenue recovery period for the GDN.
 This information is used for analysis of shrinkage and environmental impact of the natural gas business and informs the

-price control formula.

-Instructions for Completion No data entry is required for the two years prior to the start of the GD17 price control period and the years of the GD17 price control.
-The related cells are populated automatically from Worksheet: 2.1 Domestic <=2.5Th, Worksheet: 2.2 I&C Tariff <= 25kTh, Worksheet: 2.3 Contract CHP > 25kTh, Worksheet: 2.4 Contract Firm > 25kTh and Worksheet: 2.5 Contract Int > 25kTh.

-For the years following the GD17 price control period until the end of the revenue recovery period, best estimates for the relevant data shall be provided.
-All volume data must be expressed in kWh, net of shrinkage and must be broken down into the following customer categories:
+For the years following the GD23 price control period until the end of GD23 price control period and the years of the GD23 price control.
+The related cells are populated automatically from Worksheet: 2.1 Domestic <=2.5Th, Worksheet: 2.2 l&C Tariff <= 25kTh (P1 & P2), Worksheet: 2.3x Large l&C < , Worksheet: 2.3y CHP l&C < 100kTh (P4), Worksheet: 2.4 Contract Firm <100kTh (P5), Worksheet: 2.5x Interruptible < and Worksheet: 2.5y Supercontract > 100kTh (P7) For the years following the GD23 price control period until the end of the revenue recovery period, best estimates for the relevant data shall be provided.
+All volume data must be expressed in kWh, net of shrinkage and must be broken down into the following customer

-Domestic
+Domestic Domestic

-Owner Occupied
+Owner Occupied Owner Occupied

-New Build
+o New Build o New Build

-∘ NIHE
+o NIHE o NIHE

-• I&C
+• I&C • I&C

-o Tariff
+○ Tariff ⊙ Tariff

-o Contract
+o Contract ○ Contract

-The Domestic subtotal in row 18, the I&C subtotal in row 21 as well as the total volume in row 22 are populated automatically based on the information provided for the different customer categories.
+The Domestic subtotal in row 18, the I&C subtotal in row 26 as well as the total volume in row 27 are populated automatically based on the information provided for the different customer categories.

-The consistency check in column AT verifies if the volume details recorded in Table 2.0b Volume Summary for Price Cap Price Control (kWh) are consistent with those recorded on Worksheet: 2.1 Domestic <=2.5Th for the GD17 price control period.
+The consistency check in column AT verifies if the volume details recorded in Table 2.0b Volume Summary for Price Cap Price Control (kWh) are consistent with those recorded on Worksheet: 2.1 Domestic <=2.5Th for the GD23 price control period.
 It should show "OK" for each row; any anomalies must be explained in the commentary to the business plan submission.